vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 # C# WebApi Setup Tests

-## Current Status 2025-03-10
+## Current Status 2025-03-14

-**Please Note: this file is a work in progress, as is this project.**

-The first test architecture `Test.Alpha` and the control program, `TestControl.Cli`, are stable, but not complete.
+The first test architecture, `Test.Alpha` is (probably) complete and (mostly) stable. :)
-This first iteration focuses on configuration, control, logging, and graceful shutdown.
-Next step is the inner workings of the `Worker` class; then we'll have a legit test methinks.
+Both `Admin` and `Worker` are flushed out, but I need to do some larger-scale testing before I tackle `Test.Beta`.

 ## Quick Start

 1. Get your database sorted.
-See the `database/` directory in this repo.
+See the "Database" section below and the `database/` directory in this repo.
-2. Set up your connection strings for your target api to talk to your database.
+2. Set up your connection strings for your target api to talk to your database (see below).
-3. Set up your environment variables.
+3. Set up your environment variables (see below).
-4. Run the target API.
+4. Launch the target API.
 5. Created/edit your configuration file to align with your api.
 See `src/apps/TestControl.Cli/configs`.
-6. Run the CLI control program.
+6. Execute the CLI control program.

 ### Database